-The IELTS test, which enables candidates to obtain a student visa, has four parts, viz, listening, reading, writing and speaking.
-In order to complete the examination, the candidate needs to appear for all the four parts.
+The IELTS test, which enables candidates to obtain a student visa, has four parts, viz, listening, reading, writing, and speaking.
+To complete the examination, the candidate needs to appear for all four parts.
 The total examination time is 2 hours and 45 minutes.

-The IELTS Speaking test is basically a face-to-face interview which takes place between the candidate and an examiner.
-This test has three segments, and each of the follows a particular format in order to test the speaking ability in different ways.
+The IELTS Speaking test is a face-to-face interview that takes place between the candidate and an examiner.
+This test has three segments, and each of them follows a particular format to test the speaking ability in different ways.
 The entire Speaking test is recorded.

-If you are wondering as to the different scheme and format of the test and what you need to know to master the IELTS, here is all that you needed to know.
+If candidates are wondering about the different schemes and formats of the test and what they need to know to master the IELTS, here is all that is needed to know.

 IELTS Speaking Scoring Criteria